ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 #### useAuthentication

-This subscribes to changes in [AuthenticationState](./README.md#authenticationstate) and provides the current data stored there.
+This subscribes to changes in [AuthenticationState](./README.md#authentication-state) and provides the current data stored there.

 #### useVault

-This provides common logic for displaying `Vault` information within the UI.
+This provides methods for displaying `Vault` information within the UI:

+- `getValues`
+  - Fetches all the key/value pairs contained within a `Vault`
+- `getVaultTypeLabel`
+  - Returns a formatted label of the current `Vault` type

+#### usePinDialog

+This hook is used within the [AppInitializer](./README.md#appinitializer) component to provide a mechanism for the [Identity Vault implementation](./README.md#identity-vault-implementation) to collect the custom passcode from the user.

+> [!TIP]
+> Review the [AppPinDialog](./README.md#apppindialog) section for more detail.

 ## Pages